Hard Sided Portable Hot Tub: Compact and Reliable

 I love relaxing in a hot tub after a long day, but I don’t have enough space or money to install a permanent one in my backyard.
 That’s why I decided to look for a Portable Hot Tub to set up and take down whenever possible.

-However, I soon realized that there are two main types of portable hot tubs: inflatable and hard-sided.
-Which one should I choose?
+I quickly realized that there are two main types of portable hot tubs: inflatable and hard-sided.
+What should I opt for?

 Hard Sided Portable Hot Tub

-Inflatable portable hot tubs are cheaper, lighter, and easier to move than hard-sided ones.
-It can be inflated, deflated in minutes, and stored away when unused.
-It is also more flexible regarding where to place them if you have a flat, stable surface and a power outlet nearby.
+It’s more affordable, lighter, and simpler to move than hard-sided ones.
+In minutes, they can be inflated and deflated and stored away when not required.
+If you have a flat, stable surface and a power outlet nearby, they can be placed more easily.

 Inflatable portable hot tubs:

-- Pros: cheaper, lighter, easier to move, more flexible in placement.
+- Pros: cheaper, lighter, easier to move, more flexible placement.

-- Cons: less durable, less insulated, less filtered, fewer features and options.
+- Cons: less durable, insulated, less filtered, fewer features and options.

 Hard-sided portable hot tubs: